Archii0/archii0.github.io/content/about.md

 type: misc

 # change these
-jobTitle: Blogger
+jobTitle: Computer Science Student
-name: Archii0
+name: Archie
 bio: true
-icon: ":coffee:"
+icon: ":rice:"
 ---

-Add your Bio here!:+1:
+## About Me

+Computer Science student with a focus on HPC, AI, networks and system optimisation.